silk-us/sdp-ansible/readme.md

 ## This suite of modules is still undergoing development.

 ### Installation
-For now, clone this repo and copy the modules to `/usr/share/ansible/plugins/modules` or `~/.ansible/plugins/modules`.
+For now, clone this repo and copy the modules contained in `/sdp/library` to `/usr/share/ansible/plugins/modules` or `~/.ansible/plugins/modules`.
 The resulting path should be `~/.ansible/plugins/modules/sdp/library/`.

 ## Requirements
 * Python 2.7 or 3.1 (tested)